gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 #### Cluster Maps

-Loosely inspired in the visualization tool employed in Bio Informatics know as "Gene Expression Matrix", we plot the most important features for a given layer and component across the whole dataset.
+Loosely inspired by the visualization tool used in bioinformatics known as the "Gene Expression Matrix," we plot the most important features for a given layer and component across the entire dataset.

-The x-axis corresponds to the different samples, and the y-axis with the important features, we visualize the degree of feature expression as the normalized activation of the feature in sample.
-Hierarchical clustering is performed to both the features and samples.
+The x-axis corresponds to the different samples, while the y-axis represents the important features.
+We visualize the degree of feature expression as the normalized activation of each feature in the samples.
+Hierarchical clustering is performed on both the features and the samples.